Regarding Question 65:

 Regarding Question 45:

-He also had the mistaken impression that most pentecostals were of a "unitarian" (Jesus Only) theology, and held to a variety of other mostly unothadox, aberrant beliefs.
-This is not true either.
-While such ideas are embraced by "some" pentecostal groups, it should be understood that such views are NOT held by the large body of groups which refer to themselves as pentecostal.
+Not only was the professor's views about this incorrect, he was also mistaken to believe that most pentecostals were of a "unitarian" (Jesus Only) theology, and held to a variety of other mostly unothadox, aberrant beliefs.
+While such ideas are held by some pentecostal groups, it should be understood that these aren't the beliefs of the majority.

 Please read the following quote, taken verbatim from the Assemblies of God statement of faith: "(7) All believers are entitled to and should ardently expect and earnestly seek the promise of the Father, the baptism in the Holy Ghost and fire, according to the command of our Lord Jesus Christ.
 This was the normal experience of all in the early Christian church.
 With it comes the enduement of power for life and service, the bestowment of the gifts and their uses in the work of the ministry (Luke 24:49; Acts 1:4,8; 1 Cor 12:1-31).
 This experience is distinct from and subsequent to the experience of the new birth (Acts 8:12-17; 10:44-46; 11:14-16; 15:7-9).
 With the baptism in the Holy Spirit come such experiences as an overflowing fullness of the Spirit (John 7:37-39); Acts 4:8), a deepened reverence for God (Acts 2:43; Heb 12:28), and intensified consecration for Christ, for His word, and for the lost (Mark 16:20)...
 (8) The baptism of believers in the Holy Ghost is witnessed by the initial physical sign of speaking with other tongues as the Spirit gives them utterance (Acts 2:4).
 The speaking in tongues in this instance is the same in essence as the gift of tongues (1 Cor 12:4-10,28), but different in purpose and use."
 (General Council of the Assemblies of God, Statement of Fundamental Truths #7 & #8)